Naira To Dollar Black Market Rate Today 14th June 2023

 Dollar to naira exchange rate today black market (Aboki dollar rate):

-The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N760 and sell at N765 on 13th June, 2023, according to sources at Bureau De Change (BDC).
+The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N760 and sell at N762 on Wednesday, 14th June, 2023, according to sources at Bureau De Change (BDC).

 Please note that the Central Bank of Nigeria (CBN) does not recognize the parallel market (black market), as it has directed individuals who want to engage in Forex to approach their respective banks.